Our initiative is growing strong!

 The seasonal rhythm of the year serves as a common ground for all cultures.
 The natural world is acknowledged and celebrated in a variety of ways so that the child may develop a reverence and sense of stewardship for the earth and all its inhabitants.
 School festivals are an opportunity to participate in multicultural based celebrations of the changing seasons.
 For the young child, festivals represent a tangible way to mark the passing of time.
 Most festival celebrations are simple – a craft, songs, or stories.
 A few others are celebrated outside of school time allowing for parents and other family members to join.
 Celebrating festivals together provides a way to build a community of parents, teachers and children.

 Overview of Preschool/Kindergarten Curriculum

-This is a breakdown of how a Waldorf-inspired, arts, movement and music curriculum relates to traditional academic disciplines.
+This is a breakdown of how an arts, movement and music curriculum inspired by Waldorf relates to traditional academic disciplines.